-Assessment is on-going and throughout each module there are a number of assignments with set submission dates and feedback provided by module tutors.
-Assignments predominantly take the form of business reports and assessed discussion boards which allow reflection of the study material learnt against the students' own business experience.
+Assessment is authentic and on-going.
+Throughout each module there are six to eight discussions around a set question related to the module materials and two business reports to complete with set submission dates and feedback provided by module tutors.
+Business reports and assessed discussion boards allow reflection of the study material learnt against the students' own business experience.